arangodb/docs/3.6/aql/operators.md

 ["foo", "bar"]  ANY ==  "foo"     // true
 ```

-Note that these operators are not optimized yet.
-Indexes will not be utilized.
+Note that these operators will not utilize indexes in regular queries.
+The operators are also supported in [SEARCH expressions](operations-search.html),
+where ArangoSearch's indexes can be utilized.
+The semantics differ however.

 Logical operators
 -----------------